Gary Thorne: National work

 In 1989, Thorne was named a backup play-by-play announcer (behind Al Michaels and replacing Gary Bender in this particular capacity) for ABC's coverage of Thursday Night Baseball telecasts with Joe Morgan.
 Thorne also served as a field reporter for the World Series and covered the World Series Trophy presentation for ABC.
 Like his ABC Sports colleagues, Al Michaels, Jim Palmer, Tim McCarver, and Joe Morgan, Thorne was at San Francisco's Candlestick Park when the Loma Prieta earthquake hit on October 17, 1989.

 In 1995, Thorne called the first two games of the American League Division Series between the New York Yankees and Seattle Mariners on NBC/The Baseball Network with Tommy Hutton.

 From 1996 until 2003, Thorne served as the play-by-play man for the World Series produced by MLB International, airing in over 200 countries around the world, as well as on the American Forces Network.
 During this time frame, Thorne worked alongside Ken Singleton.
 Likewise, it was Thorne who was on the call for MLB International when New York Mets third baseman Robin Ventura hit a "Grand Slam Single" to end Game 5 of the 1999 National League Championship Series against the Atlanta Braves after 15 innings.

 Robin Ventura...the Mets win...
 4-3!
 There will be a Game 6!

 In 2008, Thorne was named the lead play-by-play announcer for ESPN Radio's Sunday Night Baseball coverage, working alongside color commentator Dave Campbell.
 He called a majority of the network's Sunday Night games, although occasionally other commitments would cause him to miss a broadcast, with other ESPN announcers (such as Dan Shulman, who preceded Thorne as the primary Sunday night voice) filling in for him that week.
-Thorne has also worked on one of ESPN Radio's postseason Division Series crews each year, and (as previously mentioned) called the 2008 All-Star Game for non-U.S. viewers via MLB International television.
+Thorne additionally worked on ESPN Radio's postseason Division Series coverage between 2007 and 2009, and (as previously mentioned) called the 2008 All-Star Game for non-U.S. viewers via MLB International television.

 Thorne officially replaced Dave O'Brien on the MLB International broadcasts of the All-Star Game, ALCS (even-numbered years), NLCS (odd-numbered years), and the World Series from 2010-2014 alongside Rick Sutcliffe.
 Thorne and Sutcliffe were replaced in 2015 by the #2 Fox broadcast team of Matt Vasgersian and John Smoltz.

 Thorne announces various games of the College World Series every year during the month of June.
 He also is a play-by-play TV announcer for the Little League World Series on ESPN during the month of August.
 Thorne is also the play-by-play announcer of the video games Major League Baseball 2K9, Major League Baseball 2K10, Major League Baseball 2K11, Major League Baseball 2K12, and Major League Baseball 2K13.

-Thorne served as master of ceremonies for the National Baseball Hall of Fame's induction ceremonies.
+Thorne served as master of ceremonies for the National Baseball Hall of Fame's induction ceremonies from 2011-2016.